Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 Churn rate % is **25.4**.
 A high churn rate suggests **poor customer satisfaction** or that successful customers are finding **better options elsewhere**.

-# RISK ASSESSMENT & DEFAULT PREDICTION ANALYSIS
+# RISK ASSESSMENT & DEFAULT PREDICTION

 **1. Identifying the top 3 defaulters:**